qx-ventures/qxchain/pallets/README.md

 - `InferenceResults`: All inference results
 - `RequestWorkerMap`: Request ID to worker mapping

-## 📚 Template Pallet

-A basic template pallet is also included for reference and development of additional functionality.

 ## 🔗 Framework Information

 💁 Pallets are units of encapsulated logic with clearly defined responsibilities, analogous to modules in the runtime.